harder-workshop/robosoft_2025/2-contributing.md

 ## Accepted Posters

-Posters will be archived online for reference for future reference to the research community!
+Posters will be posted online for future researchers to reference!